 Help prevent wiring from sparking an electrical fire.

 Your home’s wiring is hidden, so it can be difficult to spot problems before it’s too late.
-However, familiarizing yourself with how wiring works and learning warning signs can help you detect issues early and avoid costly damage caused by electrical fires.
+Familiarizing yourself with how wiring works and learning the warning signs can help you detect issues early and avoid potential costly damage caused by electrical fires.

 How Wiring Works

 Your home’s wiring starts at the service panel, which delivers electricity to different areas of the house.
 The service panel also helps prevent wires from overheating and causing an electrical fire.
 When a surge occurs, a circuit breaker within the panel trips or a fuse blows to shut down power.

 How electricity travels from the service panel throughout the house depends on the type of wiring system in place.
 There are three types:

 - Knob-and-tube: This system uses porcelain tubes to protect insulated copper wire conductors and is supported by porcelain knobs nailed to the lumber.
 This type of wiring was installed in homes through the 1940s.
 Due to its age and lack of grounding, knob-and-tube wiring is considered a fire hazard.